-What’s the Process for Getting a Mortgage With Better Mortgage?
+What’s the Process for Getting a Mortgage With Better?

 You start by choosing one of four options: refinance, basic pre-approval, verified pre-approval or mortgage application.
 The estimated time it takes to complete the application for each option is displayed, which is an element of transparency helpful for borrowers.

 During the process you’ll select your preferred loan type and rate.
-If you want to lock your rate, you have to complete the remainder of the application within the time frame assigned to you by Better Mortgage, and then your interest rate is guaranteed.
-One thing to keep in mind is that Better Mortgage won’t offer you a lower rate in the case that rates drop from when you locked yours in.
+If you want to lock your rate, you have to complete the remainder of the application within the time frame assigned to you by Better, and then your interest rate is guaranteed.
+One thing to keep in mind is that Better won’t offer you a lower rate in the case that rates drop from when you locked yours in.
 This is called a float down option.
-Better Mortgage doesn’t support this option due to the cost to the lender.
-However, Better Mortgage offers a price guarantee over competitors, but the offer is only valid if you haven’t locked your rate yet.
-If you can find a lender with better price within three days of your loan estimate, Better Mortgage will beat the competitor’s offer by $1,000 or pay you $1,000.
+Better doesn’t support this option due to the cost to the lender.

-Better Mortgage is still in its debut years, so it remains to be seen what features the company will add as it grows as a company.
-As it stands, there are limitations to choosing Better Mortgage as your mortgage lender.
-The first is the lack of availability: Better originates loans in just 13 locations.
+Better is still in its debut years, so it remains to be seen what features the company will add as it grows as a company.
+As it stands, there are limitations to choosing Better as your mortgage lender.
+The first is the lack of availability: Better originates loans in just 35 states.
 This company is optimized for the online experience, not the in-person one.
 You do have the option to speak to a loan consultant via phone, but that’s not always an equal substitute for those seeking a more human experience.
-However, that’s part of the reason why Better Mortgage is more affordable: staff members don’t get paid commission.
+However, that’s part of the reason why Better is more affordable: staff members don’t get paid commission.

 The next limitation is the lack of loan options.
-If you have a credit score below 620, you won’t qualify for a loan through Better Mortgage.
-The company doesn’t offer VA, FHA or USDA loans.
+If you have a credit score below 620, you won’t qualify for a loan through Better.
+The company also doesn’t offer VA or USDA loans.
 This means if you’re a veteran or an individual buying rural property, you’re better off seeking a lender elsewhere.
-If you’re attracted by the online features Better Mortgage offers, but want to apply for a specialized loan, you’ll have to take your business to a larger lender, such as Quicken.
-HELOCs are another option you won’t find at Better Mortgage, but can find at traditional lenders such as Wells Fargo or Chase.
+If you’re attracted by the online features Better offers, but want to apply for specific specialized loans, you’ll have to take your business to a larger lender, such as Quicken.
+HELOCs are another option you won’t find at Better, but can find at traditional lenders such as Wells Fargo or Chase.

-Lastly, if you enjoy Better Mortgage’s service, it won’t last the life of your loan.
-After about 30 days, Better Mortgage transfers your loan to a permanent servicer.
+Lastly, if you enjoy Better's service, it won’t last the life of your loan.
+After about 30 days, Better transfers your loan to a permanent servicer.
 You’ll have to set up automatic payments with whatever company your loan is transferred to.
-Better Mortgage processes your application, underwrites and funds your loans and then passes you on to a different company.
-This practice is common among brokers and lenders, but may be a drawback if you chose Better Mortgage because of its online experience.
+Better processes your application, underwrites and funds your loans and then passes you on to a different company.
+This practice is common among brokers and lenders, but may be a drawback if you chose Better because of its online experience.
 You’ll only work with the company until after closing.